kpmeen/clammyscan/README.md

 typically be placed in a quarantine of some sort.
 In many cases this can cause broken file references and/or data inconsistencies.

-With ClammyScan this risk can be reduced since the file is scanned while it's being uploaded.
+With the ClammyScan body parsers this risk can be reduced since the file is scanned while it's being uploaded.
 This gives you control more control on how to react when a user tries to upload an infected file.